FG-s-Modlists/FGs-Modlists-Site/content/livingskyrim/mcm.md

 - Dammit
   - Food
     - Use Label: Disabled
-    - Eating Method: With Fork
+    - Eating Method: With fork equipped

 #### LOTD Settings
 - Craftloot
   - Craftloot Status: Disabled

 #### Less Intrusive HUD
+- General Settings
   - Click Load personal preset, then exit the MCM and wait for it to finish before proceeding.

 #### Sky UI
 - Advanced